menawi/GameDevPhysis-main/Notes/MileStones.md

 = so two points ➡️ starting point of the line and the end point.

 What specifiecs the movement in circular motion though? ✅ The context.arc method is specifc to circles

+> Canvas Coordinates

+0,0 on Canvas is top left

+> Canvas creation

+Key point
+Class is only for Javascript generated objects.
+If we init a class Canvas, we must create the canvas HTML element from JS.
+THe question is : is it good practice though?

+class Canvas {
+constructor(id, width, height) {
+this.canvas = document.getElementById(id)
+this.context = this.canvas.getContext('2d')
+this.width = width
+this.height = height
+}
+}

+const myCanvas = new Canvas("canvas01", 500, 700);

+> Collision :: the midpoint

+Collision is :: check distance between midpoint of object and midpoint of other object (width or height)